amyfbear/deliverable/README copy.md

 - Top selling region is EMEA (Europe, Middle East & Africa) for 2003-2005, it is the same as by value EMEA comprises 49.6% of our total sales & 49.7% of our total inventory ordered.

+- AMER comprises 38.4% of our total sales & 38.3% of our total inventory ordered.

+- APAC 12% of our total sales & 12% of our total inventory ordered.

 Found by grouping by "Territory" then sorting by "Sales", to find the volume I just sorted by "Quantity Ordered" instead of sales.